csantanapr/openshift-bootcamp/Labs/Lab10-Security-Context-Constraints/using-scc-ex-1.md

 ```
 $ oc get pvc
 NAME                         STATUS   VOLUME                                     CAPACITY   ACCESS MODES   STORAGECLASS          AGE
-cassandra-data-cassandra-0   Bound    pvc-43aa0899-be91-480a-82d7-31bd1fa39ed7   1Gi        RWO            managed-nfs-storage   83s
+mongo-data-mongo-0           Bound    pvc-43aa0899-be91-480a-82d7-31bd1fa39ed7   1Gi        RWO            managed-nfs-storage   83s
 ```

 Looks like the storage was created fine.
 Let's check the events for the project

 ```
 $ oc get events
 LAST SEEN   TYPE      REASON                  OBJECT                                                   MESSAGE
-75s         Normal    ExternalProvisioning    persistentvolumeclaim/cassandra-data-cassandra-0   waiting for a volume to be created, either by external provisioner "nfs-provisioning" or manually created by system administrator
+9s          Normal    ExternalProvisioning    persistentvolumeclaim/mongo-persistent-storage-mongo-0   waiting for a volume to be created, either by external provisioner "nfs-provisioning" or manually created by system administrator
-75s         Normal    Provisioning            persistentvolumeclaim/cassandra-data-cassandra-0   External provisioner is provisioning volume for claim "user99-lab10-scc/cassandra-data-cassandra-0"
+9s          Normal    Provisioning            persistentvolumeclaim/mongo-persistent-storage-mongo-0   External provisioner is provisioning volume for claim "user99-lab10-scc/mongo-persistent-storage-mongo-0"
-75s         Normal    ProvisioningSucceeded   persistentvolumeclaim/cassandra-data-cassandra-0   Successfully provisioned volume pvc-43aa0899-be91-480a-82d7-31bd1fa39ed7
+9s          Normal    ProvisioningSucceeded   persistentvolumeclaim/mongo-persistent-storage-mongo-0   Successfully provisioned volume pvc-51f17522-e956-4489-a751-3b3766589a2c
-75s         Normal    SuccessfulCreate        statefulset/cassandra                              create Claim cassandra-data-cassandra-0 Pod cassandra-0 in StatefulSet cassandra success
+9s          Normal    SuccessfulCreate        statefulset/mongo                                        create Claim mongo-persistent-storage-mongo-0 Pod mongo-0 in StatefulSet mongo success
-34s         Warning   FailedCreate            statefulset/cassandra                              create Pod cassandra-0 in StatefulSet cassandra failed error: pods "cassandra-0" is forbidden: unable to validate against any security context constraint: [capabilities.add: Invalid value: "IPC_LOCK": capability may not be added]
+4s          Warning   FailedCreate            statefulset/mongo                                        create Pod mongo-0 in StatefulSet mongo failed error: pods "mongo-0" is forbidden: unable to validate against any security context constraint: [capabilities.add: Invalid value: "IPC_LOCK": capability may not be added]

 ```

 So now we have found the source of the error.
-Defined in the `cassandra-sts.yaml` is the code
+Defined in the `mongodb-sts.yaml` is the code
 ```
 securityContext:
   capabilities:
     add:
     - IPC_LOCK
 ```

-So this means that the Cassandra application requires the use of `IPC_LOCK` to be able to run.
+So this means that the MongoDB application requires the use of `IPC_LOCK` to be able to run.
 In any OpenShift cluster the default Security Context Constraint is the `restricted` SCC, which clearly does not provide the right level of privileges we need to run this application.

 We can check what privileges the `restricted` SCC does have